mmolta/urban-highway-reclamation/README.md

         - The IA is baffling.
 The /highways-boulevards/ landing is easy to find, straightforward and well organized.
 The projects within that are lacking.
 Meanwhile, the /what-we-do/ landing is a useless info dump.
 It's just a list of all projects of all types, paginated with no organization or ability to filter specific projects.
 If you can somehow find the right project, the content is better.
+            - The seemingly only way to find good projects wihin /what-we-do/ is a group of three similar projects at the bottom of each project.
+            It's a roulette.